misterpawan/scimat2/README.md

 -You may also generate different variations of the questions using the generator files.

 # Information:
+- This is an open source project, so feeel free to help us grow this dataset!
 - For mathematics dataset, the generated datasets are provided.
 We will include the generator soon.
 - For Science dataset, the generator files can be used to generate the required number of samples.
 - For some Mathematics data, see: https://github.com/deepmind/mathematics_dataset
+- Some part of the codes for mathematics datasets were written by Pratik Mandlecha (Microsoft, Hyderabad)

 ## If you find this useful, then please do cite our work as follows: